University of Phoenix-Arizona Logo

 How well does University of Phoenix-Arizona support students from different economic backgrounds?

-What this means: Lower-income students (Pell Grant recipients) graduate at a similar rate as higher-income students, indicating adequate institutional support for all economic backgrounds.
+What this means: Lower-income students (Pell Grant recipients) graduate at nearly the same rate as higher-income students, indicating strong institutional support for all economic backgrounds.

 Compare graduation rates by race/ethnicity